 Marine walked us through some important changes and priorities in the retail industry and more specifically on the retail facilities.
-She is responsible for a brand-new retail Specialization program at Schneider Electric.
-The goal: empowering partners in its EcoXpert channel program to help retailers succeed to deploy all its connected solutions that will provide the visibility required to run their business in the IoT (Internet of Things) age.
+She is responsible for the retail Specialization program at Schneider Electric.
+The goal: empowering partners in its EcoXpert channel program to help retailers succeed to deploy all its connected solutions that will provide the visibility required to run their business in the age of IoT, big data analytics, and cloud computing.

 Optimizing now to be ready for the next opportunities – and challenges – is key to success says Marine Petry.
 And those opportunities are right around the corner.

 The architectures and solutions for retail business facilities

 Marine, thanks for your time.
 Schneider Electric launched a retail specialization training module in the EcoXpert partner program.
 You already offer solutions for retail facilities across various segments.
 Can you give us a brief introduction to the program?